Vctor Ives Dot Com

 Victor has worked in upper level management for two Fortune 500 Companies and consulted a third (a national Drug Store Chain) on media and marketing.

 Ives is a broadcast veteran who (in the early and mid 1990's) was Vice President, General Manager and founder of Channel 32 Incorporated of KWBP TV Portland, which Ives affiliated with Warner Bros Network.
-Following the sale of the station to Warner Bros, Ives and a partner built and sold two high powered (860 AM 50,000 watts non directional and 660 AM 10,000 watts non directional) Oregon radio stations to Pamplin Communications owned by Forbes 100 businessman Robert Pamplin.
-(The first new high power non directional stations in the market in 40 years.)
+Following the sale of the station to Warner Bros, Ives and a partner built and sold two high powered (860 AM 50,000 watts non directional Portland and 660 AM 10,000 watts Eugene, Oregon radio stations to Pamplin Communications.(These were the first new high power non directional stations licensed to the markets in 40 years.)

 Ives always split his career between being on the air as a talent and behind the camera and microphone in station management and ownership.
 Ives has managed stations in Detroit, San Francisco, Portland, Tucson, Bakersfield and elsewhere.